FSAI in Europe

 EFSA Scientific Committee and Panels

-- Dr Declan Bolton, Principal Research Officer, Teagasc is a member of the Scientific Panel on Biological Hazards.
+- Dr Declan Bolton, Principal Research Officer, Teagasc has been selected as a Member of the Scientific Panel on Biological Hazards

 EU-FORA - The EUropean FOod Risk Assessment Fellowship Programme